mikelee1313/Add-GroupToSites/Readme-Get-SCA-AllSites.md

-Here's a README tailored for the `Get-SCA-AllSites.ps1` script:

----

 # Get-SCA-AllSites.ps1

 `Get-SCA-AllSites.ps1` is a PowerShell script designed to retrieve a list of all site collection administrators (SCAs) across all SharePoint sites within your Microsoft 365 tenant.
 This script is part of the `Add-GroupToSites` repository, which focuses on managing and automating administrative tasks for SharePoint Online.